Fiserv/exchange/docs/getting-started/getting-started-funding.md

 #### Chargeback

-The Chargeback block is used to support recouping a chargeback amount, and debit the submerchant as part of a gross instruction.
+The Chargeback block is used to support recouping a chargeback amount, and debit the sub-merchant as part of a gross instruction.
 Validation will check that the chargeback account can support this amount being taken.

 For the Chargeback block:
 <ul>
   <li> type: CREDIT - Recoups a chargeback amount to the Aggregator
-  <li> type: DEBIT -  Reimbursing a chargeback reversal to the submerchant
+  <li> type: DEBIT -  Reimbursing a chargeback reversal to the sub-merchant
 </ul>

 <!--